 If you have a rental car you can stop at other amazing beaches on your way like Playa Mal Nombre and Playa Esquinzo.

-From Morro Jable you can take a bus or you can drive yourself, although be warned that most rental cars don't have insurance on dirt roads like the one that goes to Cofete.
+From Morro Jable, you can take a bus or you can drive yourself, although be warned that most rental cars don't have insurance on dirt roads like the one that goes to Cofete.
 But the beach is well worth the effort of getting there, as it's one of the most beautiful views you'll ever get to see.

 Besides Playa Sotavento, which we already mentioned, make sure to also visit Playa Mal Nombre and Playa de Esquinzo.
 Out of all the things to do in Costa Calma, exploring the coastline is always our top choice.
 There's simply nothing better or more amazing than seeing those lovely landscapes and the way the beaches change with the tides.

-We believe that Costa Calma is suited for people who loves water sports and quiet & relaxing holidays, with a focus on nature.
+We believe that Costa Calma is suited for people who love water sports and quiet & relaxing holidays, with a focus on nature.
 The best beaches are the ones outside the urban areas, so we encourage you to go out and discover all the beautiful treasures of the Jandia peninsula.